anoopks1207/mpifileutils/README.md

 dcp.sbatch - Copy all files/folder to another file system.

-dsync.sbatch - Sync the source and destination file system.
+dsync.sbatch - Sync the source and destination file system.[^1]
 ```

-  - For large directory trees, the --batch-files option offers a type of checkpoint.
+  [^1]: For large directory trees, the --batch-files option offers a type of checkpoint.
     It moves files in batches, and if interrupted, a restart picks up from the last completed batch.: